architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

   - To manually disable output compression for non-binary responses, specify `false`
 - `cookie` - **string**
   - Sets the `set-cookie` header (or overrides it if already present)
+  - Note: this convenience property predates API Gateway HTTP v2.0's `cookies` property; if using that payload format (which is Architect's default), passing `cookies` (an array) is probably better
 - `cors` - **boolean**
   - Sets the `access-control-allow-origin` header to `*` (or overrides it if already present)
 - `status`, `code` (alias of `statusCode`) - **number**